Large U.S. Insurance Company’s Investment Management Group Doubles Output, Improves Speed-to-Market, and Reduces Costs

-The firm undertook a three-year project to automate four main processes:
+The firm undertook a three-year project to automate 4 main processes:

-- 2. Consolidate data into a single location
+- Process 2 -Consolidate data into a single location

-- 3. Push-out data updates across marketing pieces
+- Process 3 -Push-out data updates across marketing pieces

-- 4. Distribute content to the sales team
+- Process 4 -Distribute content to the sales team

 The dynamic publishing project was implemented in stages and included integration with the firm’s in-house compliance tool.